Social apartheid: South Africa

-In South Africa, the term "social apartheid" has been used to describe persistent post-apartheid forms of exclusion and de facto segregation which exist based on class but which have a racial component because the poor are almost entirely black Africans.
+In South Africa, the term "social apartheid" has been used to describe persistent post-Apartheid forms of exclusion and de facto segregation which exist based on class but which have a racial component, because the majority of poor individuals in South Africa are black.
 "Social apartheid" has been cited as a factor in the composition of HIV/AIDS in South Africa.